Changelog Command

 • --include-prerelease - Include pre-release versions (beta, alpha, RC, etc.)

-The changelog command works in two distinct modes depending on how you use it:
+The changelog command works in three distinct modes depending on how you invoke it:

 When you run the command inside a git repository with lock files: